Those into gambling may be familiar with the name Stanford Wong, a renowned card counter and author of numerous books on betting with an edge.

 Early Gambling Days

-Ferguson decided that on his first visit to a casino in Reno, he would use Ed Thorp’s 10-count system.
-That was the system he felt would be most reliable.
-He started with a $300 bankroll and quickly won $150 playing $1 to $4 tables.
+On his first visit to a casino in Reno, Ferguson decided that he would use Ed Thorp’s 10-count system as he believed it to be the most reliable.
+He started playing $1 to $4 tables with a $300 bankroll and quickly won $150.

-The early wins were enough to get him hooked on the game and he started spending a lot more time at the casinos.
-He was still pursuing his studies, however his real passion was gambling and understanding the maths behind the games.
+The early wins were enough to get him hooked on the game.
+He was still pursuing his studies, however, he started spending a lot more time at the casinos as his real passion was gambling and understanding the maths behind the games.

 Upon returning home, he started a new chapter in his gambling life.